bonifield/splunk_on_security_onion/README.md

 ### On Endpoints
 - Place [sysmon](https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon) on the host, somewhere users don't have access to (NOT C:\Users)
 - Place sysmon-config-sosalpha-JB-MODS.xml with sysmon, for sake of ease
-	- This configuration is a derivative of the alpha config developed by [SwiftOnSecurity](https://github.com/SwiftOnSecurity/sysmon-config) and has been tuned for way more logging
+	- This configuration is a derivative of the alpha config developed by [SwiftOnSecurity](https://github.com/SwiftOnSecurity/sysmon-config)
 - Install Sysmon
 	- or better yet, use a GPO
 	- NOTE - in April 2020, the "-n" flag was deprecated; network logging can only be enabled via configuration ([source](https://twitter.com/CipherMonger/status/1257367319434715138))